lebolnobel/plecotus-quiz/README.md

 * Specific.
 Include as much detail as possible: which version, what environment, etc.
 * Unique.
 Do not duplicate existing opened issues.
 * Scoped to a Single Bug.
 One bug per report.
-* Please adhere to this project's code of conduct.

 ## Support
 Reach out to the maintainer at one of the following places: